covcom/304CEM/04 Building APIs/README.md

 The `/lists` url represents a _collection_ of lists.
 We can add, view, update and delete individual lists.
 These actions correspond to standard database [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete). lets investigate how this works.
 As you complete each activity, read the source code to make sure you understand how it works.

 1. perform a `GET /lists` operation.
 This is what you did in step 5 in the previous activity.
 Notice that this returns an error (we haven't added any items yet!)
 2. perform a `POST /lists` request. the POST method indicates we want to _add a resource to a collection_.
 In the request body you need to include some json data in the request body (choose the **raw** tab and paste in the json data below).
 Notice the response includes a list **id**.
-You will get an **Unauthorized** error.
-Study `lists.js` to find out where this error is being generated.
 ```
 {
     "name": "shopping",